GrabzIt/grabzit/java/readme.txt

-GrabzIt 2.1
+GrabzIt 2.2
 ===========

-This software allows you to programmatically convert webpages into images, PDF's and CSV's and spreadsheets.
+This library allows you to programmatically convert web pages into images, PDF's, CSV's and spreadsheets.
+Additionally GrabzIt allows you to convert online videos into animated GIF's.

 Its usually best to place these package files in their own directory.